Designer Items We’re Obsessed With This Week

 Courtesy (3)

 What are InStyle editors lusting after right now?
 From bags to shoes to jewelry—check out top picks from Randy Miller (an editor in our fashion department) and Marion Fasel (contributing fine jewelry editor) for our We’re Obsessed List.
-Selections include Judy Geib’s emerald and amethyst cuff, a metallic bead embroidered blazer by Emilio Pucci, and these black jade, diamond, and platinum Erica Courtney earrings.
+Selections include Cartier's Crash rose gold watch, a silk chiffon gown by Agent Provocateur, and these colorful Gilan Dance earrings.
 Click through the gallery to see all of this week’s favorites—if money was no object, of course.

-MORE:• Emily Blunt’s Nude Pucci Number• Favorite InStyle Instagrams• Stars Who Love Pucci
+MORE:• Beyoncé Wears Agent in Her Music Video• Penelope Cruz Creating Line for Agent Provocateur• Kate Middleton's Cartier Necklace